 A third example of a technical achievement deep within the EC6000 series is our reuse of metadata.

 Whenever you are writing data to a storage device you are leveraging blocks of metadata.
 Nearly all storage providers discard that metadata.
 In that case, the next time you write similar data to that device, it creates additional metadata.

 This slows down performance and over time creates unnecessary capacity bulk—wasting your time, space and dollars.

-So, Tintri found a way to reuse blocks of metadata by identifying patterns in writes.
-That helps speed performance and make better use of capacity.
+So, we found a way to reuse blocks of metadata by identifying patterns in writes.
+That helps speed the EC6000 performance and make better use of capacity.
 It’s typical Tintri: finding clever ways to squeeze the most out of our platform for the benefit of our customers.

 Of course, the above is just a glimpse into the technical achievements we’ve made with the EC6000 series.
-And, since it shares the same OS as other Tintri series, you can scale out the EC6000 with your existing footprint—up to 40 PB and 480,000 VMs from one central console.
+And, since it shares the same OS with other VMstore systems, you can scale out the EC6000 with your existing footprint—up to 40 PB and 480,000 VMs from one central console.

 As our customers will attest to, it’s hard to fully comprehend how different VMstore is from alternatives until you see it in action.
 So, when you’re ready, please get in touch with us to schedule a demo.
 We’ll talk to you about affinity threading and autonomous operation, and show you how our customers use VMstore to slash management effort, troubleshoot in seconds and spin up thousands of VMs in minutes.